 History – Past and Present

 The MD-PhD Program at the University of Florida has been training clinician-scientists continuously for over 30 years through intramural funding.
-The MD-PhD program trains clinician-scientists for a career in academic medicine with the full expectation that our MD-PhD students will become future leaders at academic medical centers worldwide.
-Since Dr. Hsu arrived as the new Director of the MD-PhD Program, the program has undergone a major restructuring and secured an increased budget to promote growth in both content, size, scope and diversity.
-The program now offers a full stipend scholarship and tuition waiver for up to 4 – 6 new students each year for the entire period of training.
-Transfer students are also accepted after the second year of medical school from the UF and other institutions.
-A major priority for program development is to increase diversity in trainee demographics across research interest, race/ethnicity and gender.
-Women and under-represented minority applicants are encouraged to apply to our program.
+This program trains clinician-scientists for a career in academic medicine with the full expectation that our MD-PhD students will become future leaders at academic medical centers worldwide.
+Since Dr. Thomas A. Pearson arrived as the new Director of the MD-PhD Program, the program has undergone a major restructuring and secured an increased budget to promote growth in both content, size, scope and diversity.

 Innovative Curriculum in Clinical Translational Science

 As a reflection of the organizational principle and paradigm of Clinical Translational Science (CTS) , the MD-PhD Program now offers virtually unlimited options for combining an MD curriculum with PhD dissertation work.
 In addition to traditional disciplines that advance the “bench to bedside” component of the CTS paradigm such as molecular and cell biology, genetics, physiology, pharmacology and neuroscience, applicants with an interest in medical anthropology, sociology of medicine, epidemiology, health and human services, bioethics, and other social, population-based and/or computational sciences are encouraged to pursue their thesis work in these “non-traditional” disciplines that are critical to advancing the “bedside to community” components of the CTS paradigm.
 Opportunities to do thesis work in other institutions are also possible.